leongreiner/clutter6d/README.md

 # Clutter6D: Synthetic 6D Object Pose Estimation Dataset Generator

-A comprehensive pipeline for generating synthetic datasets for 6D object pose estimation and segmentation using BlenderProc and PyTorch3D.
+A comprehensive pipeline for generating synthetic datasets for 6D object pose estimation, segmentation and detection using BlenderProc and PyTorch3D.

 ## Overview